-We issue secured non-convertible debentures called "Muthoot Gold Bonds" on a private placement basis.
+Historically, we raised capital by issuing secured non-convertible debentures called "Muthoot Gold Bonds" on a private placement basis.
 Proceeds from our issuance of Muthoot Gold Bonds form a significant source of funds for our Gold Loan business.
+The RBI through its circular RBI/2012-13/560 DNBD(PD) CC No. 330/03.10.001/2012-13 dated June 27, 2013 and RBI/2013-14/115 DNBS(PD) CC No.349/03.10.001/2013-14 dated July 02, 2013 issued various guidelines with respect to raising money through private placements by NBFCs in the form of non-convertible debentures.
+These guidelines include restrictions on the number of investors in an issue to 49 investors, minimum subscription amounts ₹ 2.5 million per investor and prohibition on providing loan against own debentures.
+This has resulted in limiting our ability to raise capital by making private placements of debentures in India.
+Since the change in regulations in July 2013, we have raised ₹ 13,000.00 million in debentures issued under the public route.
+We are focusing our efforts on ensuring that upon maturity existing private placement debenture holders subscribe to debentures we issue through the public issue route.
+As of December 31, 2013, 0.53 million high net-worth and retail individuals had invested in our secured and unsecured debentures (subordinated debt).

 We also rely on bank loans and subordinated debt instruments as our sources of funds.
-As of June 30, 2013 we had ₹ 97,839.64million outstanding in Muthoot Gold Bonds and ₹ 140,511.79 million in other borrowings.
-Reserve Bank of India vide its circular RBI/2012-13/560 DNBD(PD) CC No. 330/03.10.001/2012-13 dated June 27, 2013 and RBI/2013-14/115 DNBS(PD) CC No.349/03.10.001/2013-14 dated July 02, 2013 issued certain guidelines with respect to raising money through private placement by NBFCs in the form of non-convertible debentures.
-These guidelines include restrictions on number of investors in an issue to 49 investors, minimum subscription amount for a single investor of ₹ 2.5 million, prohibition on providing loan against own debentures etc. This has resulted in limiting the Company's ability to raise fresh debentures under private placement basis.
+As of December 31, 2013, we had ₹86,503.09 million in outstanding Muthoot Gold Bonds and ₹117,600.29 million in other borrowings.
 We also raise capital by issuing commercial paper and listed and credit rated non-convertible debentures under private placement mode or through public issues to various institutional corporate, high net worth and retail investors.